NishanthPrasath/NishanthPrasath/README.md

     "DevOps & Other Tools": ["Docker", "Kubernetes", "Jenkins", "Git", "Jira", "ER/Studio", "LlamaIndex", "LangChain", "Terraform"]
 }
 ```
-🎉 **Fun Fact**
 ### 🎉 **Fun Fact**

 When I'm not deep-diving into data, you can find me brewing the perfect cup of coffee, capturing stunning landscapes through my lens, or planning my next travel adventure.

-## 🔗 **Let's Connect!**
+### 🔗 **Let's Connect!**

-Feel free to explore my projects, check out my LinkedIn profile, or reach out to me if you have any questions or would like to collaborate on data-driven projects.
+Feel free to explore my projects, check out my [LinkedIn](https://www.linkedin.com/in/p-nishanth) profile, or reach out to me if you have any questions or would like to collaborate on data-driven projects.

 I am eager to connect with other data enthusiasts, learn from the community, and contribute to impactful data engineering and analytics projects.
-Together, we can harness the transformative power of data and drive meaningful change!
+Together, we can harness the transformative power of data and drive meaningful change! 🚀

-Happy Coding! 🚀
-Stay curious, keep learning, and let's make data our superpower! 🚀

 <!--
 # Hi there, I'm Nishanth Prasath! 👋